Skew and the Normal Distribution

 A negative skewness indicates a greater number of values larger than the mean, whereas a positive skewness indicates a greater number of values smaller than the mean.

 The absolute value of the skew number indicates just how skewed the data is.
-If skewness = 0, the data are perfectly symmetrical.
-But a skewness of exactly zero is quite unlikely for real-world data, so how can you interpret the skewness number?
+If skewness = 0, the data are perfectly symmetrical and fit a perfect normal distribution.
+However, a skewness of exactly zero is quite unlikely for real-world data, so how can you interpret the skewness number?
 Hair et al. suggests this rule of thumb:

-Any absolute value 2.0 or less is fine for using the mean as your measure of central tendency.
-If the absolute value is more than 2.0, consider using the median to represent your data.
+Any absolute value 2.0 or less is fine for using parametric statistics such as the mean as a measure of central tendency.
+If the absolute value of the skew is more than 2.0, consider using nonparametric statistics such as median to represent the data.

 Hair, J. F., Hult, G. T. M., Ringle, C. M., & Sarstedt, M. (2022).
 A Primer on Partial Least Squares Structural Equation Modeling (PLS-SEM) (3 ed.).
 Thousand Oaks, CA: Sage.